We have updated this post from May, 2018

-In the spirit of Small Business Week we are putting our experience as Top Naples Web Designers to good use and bringing you our best tips for successful website design for your small business.
+In the spirit of the upcoming Small Business Week in May we are putting our experience as Web Designers to good use for you.
+Read our tips for successful website design for your small business.
 We know as a small business owner you’re very busy, so let’s get right into it.

 1. There are two types of website updates, and you should be doing both.